OpenKH/OpenKh/OpenKh.Tools.ModsManager.Avalonia/README.md

 - Provides creator workflows for metadata, target-file search, copy assets, preferences, and diff previews.
 - Checks the complete OpenKH package for updates.
 - Supports SDL gamepads with controller-specific PlayStation, Nintendo, and Xbox labels.
+- Uses Steam launcher mode when Steam Input owns the controller instead of exposing it to SDL.
+- Opens the Steam Deck floating keyboard when a text field receives focus.
 - Opens the selected mod directory.
 - Provides responsive layouts designed for Windows, Linux, and the Steam Deck screen.